 Vision Care Technology

-Steve Davis is a first-year Vision Care Technology student and holds a full-time job as an apprentice optician at BJ’s Optical.
+Steve Davis is a second-year Vision Care Technology student and holds a full-time job as an apprentice optician at BJ’s Optical.
 Steve joined the advisory committee to expand his role in the optical community and to be directly involved with the continued success of the Vision Care Technology program at Goodwin.
 In addition to his academic studies and career, Steve is an intense fan of the NFL and NBA and enjoys his wife and three children.

 Paula Dowd is the Department Chair for Health & Natural Science at Goodwin College and serves as an ex-officio member of Goodwin’s Vision Care Technology Program.